Editing a target group

 yandex_alb_target_group

-specifies the target group parameters:name
+specifies target group settings:name

 : Target group name.target

-: Target parameters:private_ipv4_address
+: Target settings:private_ipv4_address

-For more information about the
+For more information about

 yandex_alb_target_group